 Nebraska Bar Exam Information

-The two-day Universal Bar Exam (UBE) consists of three components: Multistate Performance Test (MPT), Multistate Essay Exam (MEE), and Multistate Bar Exam (MBE).
+Nebraska uses the two-day Universal Bar Exam (UBE) which consists of consists of three components: Multistate Performance Test (MPT), Multistate Essay Exam (MEE), and Multistate Bar Exam (MBE).

 |Exam Type:||Two-day UBE exam with multiple choice and long-form questions|